mccright/rand-notes/AI-ML-Notes.md

 ## Resources:
+Learning tools:
+* GuppyLM -- A ~9M parameter LLM that talks like a small fish.
+This project exists to show that training your own language model is not magic.
+No PhD required.
+No massive GPU cluster.
+One Colab notebook, 5 minutes, and you have a working LLM that you built from scratch — data generation, tokenizer, model architecture, training loop, and inference.
+If you can run a notebook, you can train a language model. [github.com/arman-bd/guppylm/tree/main](https://github.com/arman-bd/guppylm/tree/main)

 How AI is impacting 700 professions — and might impact yours.
 By Youyou Zhou.
 28 July 2025. [read it in the Washington Post](https://wapo.st/4lPND7f)
 * "We asked 5 AI helpers to write tough emails.
 One was a clear winner. -- A panel of communications experts helped us test how well artificial intelligence tools ChatGPT, Claude, Copilot, DeepSeek and Gemini write emails."
 By Geoffrey A. Fowler.
 26 March 2025